cmptrwhz/EcoBitsCurrency/README.md

 # EcoBitsCurrency
 How to setup your Maven plugin to get a players ecobits balance and adjust the players ecobits balance

+1. Follow the example in Main.java.
+2. Download the EcoBitCurrency.java and put it in your project.
-Be sure to add your EcoBit currency name to the config.yml file.
-This name is case sensitive.
+3. Be sure to add your EcoBit currency name to the config.yml file.
+The EcoBit currency name is case sensitive.
+4. To be able to compile add the eco-6.74.1-all.jar to your project library.

-You will need to add the following to your pom.xml
+5. You will need to add the following to your pom.xml

 ```xml
 <repositories>
 	<repository>